brooklynrail/brooklynrail-platform/content/events-beta/2020/2020-05-22-thomas-cahill-and-alison-scott-williams-with-amei-wallach.md

 Amei Wallach is an Editor-at-large at the *Rail* and was the Guest Critic in November 2013.

-To see a full list of Amei's contributions, visit [this page](<https://brooklynrail.org/contributor/amei-wallach>).
+To see a full list of Amei's contributions, visit [this page](https://brooklynrail.org/contributor/amei-wallach).

+We'd like to thank **[Studio in a School](https://studioinaschool.org/)** for supporting today's conversation.